-The inaugurative meeting of the canal project was held on May 31st 1811 at the Percy Coffee House, on Percy Street, which is off Tottenham Court Road.
+The inaugurative meeting of the Paddington to Limehouse canal project had been held on May 31st 1811 at the Percy Coffee House, on Percy Street, which is off Tottenham Court Road.
 On May 31st 2011 that first meeting was celebrated by a group of supporters and enthusiasts in a modern coffee shop, which stands within a few yards of the site of the original Percy Coffee House.

-Part 1 of the website features the canal as it is today.
+Part 1 of the website features the Regents Canal as it is today.
 It was first created when the book was being written and is updated occasionally.
-There is also a section on the Hertford Union Canal (or Duckett’s Cut as it is sometimes called) which links the Regents Canal with the River Lee Navigation.
-This section may be accessed from the Bethnal Green to Limehouse section or by clicking here.
+There is also a section on the short Hertford Union Canal (or Duckett’s Cut as it is sometimes called) which links the Regents Canal with the River Lee Navigation.

-Part 2 carries the texts of three documents dating from the time when the canal was being built.
-See below for more details.
+Part 2 carries the texts of three documents dating from the time when the canal was being built and a link to a relevant series of podcasts.
+See Notes on Part 2 below for more details.

 Part 3 subtitled Soochong, Shoguns and the Saracen’s surveys, goes forward four decades from the time the canal was built and outlines the voyages of HMS Saracen in 1854,1855 and 1856.
 The Saracen was a British survey vessel that worked in the waters off China, Korea and Japan and in the Gulf of Siam in those years.
 The work of such small ships were essential to the safety of Royal Navy vessels and merchant ships too, so helping facilitate the expansion of international trade on which the success of the Regents Canal ultimately depended.
 This part is being gradually written, chapter by chapter.
 Click here to go to the introductory page.